a2roger/backup/w1_generativeart/readme.md

 This sketch calls `Agent.update()` from event functions other than `draw()`: `draw()` is called each frame to enable the circles to animate, but `Agent.update()` is called when SPACE is pressed, updating the positions for the agents to animate towards

-This sketch uses `randomSeed()` to seed the random number generator; this means that each time the code is run, the results of the `random()` calls (and the resulting composition) will be the same
+This sketch uses `randomSeed()` to seed the random number generator; this means that each time the code is run, the results of the `random()` calls (and the resulting compositions) will be the same.

 See also GD **P.2.1.2**, p.
 210, and these code examples:
 * `P_2_1_2_01`: changing size and position of circles in a grid